The views expressed by the host on this program make more sense than anything anybody else says.

 Oh, don't even get me started on the food stamp program.

-Well, okay, but but I heard the health care bill is not about health care.
+But the health care bill is not about health care.

 The health care bill is about the expansion of government and the total loss of freedom.

-Once the federal government can has control of your health care, that means they can dictate your behavior.
+Once the federal government has control of your health care, that means they can dictate your behavior.

 That's what it's about.